AMDESE/sev-tool/readme.md

 ## Proposed Provisioning Steps
 ##### Platform Owner
+1. Generate your OCA (example using openssl coming soon)
-1. Get Platform and connect to Internet
+2. Get Platform and connect to Internet
-2. Install SEV-supported operating system
+3. Install SEV-supported operating system
-3. Confirm that SEV is supported (using steps in [OS Requirements](#os-requirements))
+4. Confirm that SEV is supported (using steps in [OS Requirements](#os-requirements))
-4. Make a folder for the SEV-Tool to export certs/IDs to (pass into commands with the --ofolder flag)
+5. Make a folder for the SEV-Tool to import/export certs/IDs from/to (pass into commands with the --ofolder flag)
-5. Run the get_id command.
+6. Run the get_id command.
 As a simple check if running when 2 processors, make sure the returned IDs are different by using the --verbose flag
-6. Get the CEK_ASK from the AMD KDS server by running the generate_cek_ask command
+7. Get the CEK_ASK from the AMD KDS server by running the generate_cek_ask command
-7. Generate your OCA (example using openssl coming soon)
 8. Run the pek_csr command to generate a certificate signing request for your PEK.
 This will allow you to take ownership of the platform.
 9. Sign PEK with OCA (example using openssl coming soon)
 10. Run the pek_cert_import command